Night Sun

 Night Sun were a German hard rock/heavy metal band consisting of Bruno Schaab (vocals, bass), Walter Kirchgessner (guitar), Knut Rossler (organ, saxophon) and Ulrich Staudt (drums).

-Their one and only album, Mournin', was released in 1972 on Polydor's Zebra label.
+Their one and only LP, Mournin', was released in 1972 on Polydor's Zebra label.
 Kirchgessner's compositions and way of guitar playing reminds of Deep Purple's Ritchie Blackmore, and Schaab's vocals recalled the screams of Robert Plant from Led Zeppelin.
 The group played an early form of metal and hard rock, characterized by a "heavy progressive" instrumentation of lead guitar, organ, bass and drums.
 The album was produced by Konrad Plank (whose production credits include Kraftwerk's early output and Ash Ra Tempel) at the Windrose Studio, Hamburg.

 With their sudden shifts of rhythm structures, guitar-with-organ riffing style and some studio effects, particularly phasing, Night Sun never went too close to the ordinary boogie and rock'n'roll trap.

 Their sound consisted of many elements, all of which will be of interest to fans of Thrash, Stoner, Doom, Power and Prog Metal, and their 1970s roots.